The Ultimate GCSE Maths Survival Guide for the New School Year

 Marks are split across three key skills:

-The first few weeks of term set the tone for your child’s entire year of GCSE maths.
-Good habits formed now will save you from stress later and make revision feel like fine-tuning, not a rescue mission.
+The first few weeks of term set the tone for your teen’s entire year of GCSE maths.
+Good study habits formed now will save them from stress later and make revision feel like fine-tuning, not a rescue mission.

 Keep your work organised from day one

-Make sure your child has a dedicated maths folder or notebook so they don’t risk losing their notes by writing them on loose sheets.
+Make sure your teen has a dedicated maths folder or notebook so they don’t risk losing their notes by writing them on loose sheets.
 Ensure they date every page, label each topic, and keep their notes in order.
-If they’re working digitally, they should organise and name their folders so they can find what they need quickly.
+If they’re working on a laptop, they should organise and name their digital folders so they can find what they need quickly during revision.

 One of the most common mistakes students make is waiting until mocks to start regular practice.
-Instead, aim for short and focused sessions two or three times a week outside of homework.
-Even 15 minutes of question practice can make a difference.
-Revisit topics from previous terms to keep them fresh.
+Instead, aim for short, focused sessions four or five times a week separate from homework.
+Even 15 minutes of completing practice questions can make a big difference over time.
+Revisit topics from previous terms periodically to keep them fresh.

 Tackle weak areas early

-If there’s a topic your child has always struggled with, maybe algebra, trigonometry, or ratio, face it head-on now.
+If there’s a topic your teen has always struggled with, maybe algebra, trigonometry, or ratio, face it head-on now.
 Waiting until the exam is close gives them less time to build understanding and confidence.
-They don’t need to master it overnight; steady improvement is the goal.
+They don’t need to master it overnight - steady improvement is the goal.

 Mix question types